1What's your situation?You're the family member or partner of a British citizen

 You’ll be told whether your application has been successful within 6 months.

-You’ll be contacted if your application is complex and will take longer, eg:
+You’ll be contacted if your application is complex and will take longer, for example:

 - if your supporting documents need to be verified